pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 credentials are stored with the BareMetalHost resource.

-We need to relax the constraint that the cluster and the BareMetalHosts are in the same namespace but we also need a solution that gives sufficient control and visibility over the workload deployed on those servers so that tenants can maintain the level of information they have had so far.
+We need to relax the constraint that the cluster and the BareMetalHosts are in the same namespace, but we also need a solution that provides sufficient control and visibility over the workload deployed on those servers so that tenants can maintain the level of information they have had so far.

 This proposal tackles the objective through three changes:

-* it introduces a new resource called HostClaim that decouples the definition of the workload performed by the Metal3 machine controller from the actual compute resource.
+* It introduces a new resource called HostClaim that decouples the definition of the workload performed by the Metal3 machine controller from the actual compute resource.
   This resource acts as a security boundary.
-* it uses the HardwareData resource as the only visible resource for end-users containing both hardware details and metadata used for selection and templating.
+* It uses the HardwareData resource as the only visible resource for end-users, containing both hardware details and metadata used for selection and template specialization.
-* it introduces a HostDeployPolicy resource that describes the namespaces that contain the HostClaims authorized to be bound to BareMetalHosts in the namespace of the HostDeployPolicy resource.
+* It introduces a HostDeployPolicy resource that describes the namespaces that contain the HostClaims authorized to be bound to BareMetalHosts in the namespace of the HostDeployPolicy resource.